grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

 ```

 Apply the configuration changes again by running `helm upgrade <my-mimir-release> mimir-distributed -f values.yaml`.
+Replace `<my-mimir-release>` with the actual Mimir release name.
 Wait until all Pods are ready before going to the next step.

 ### 3. Enable Memberlist cluster label verification